 Not all colics are the same and different causes may indicate different treatments.
 Colic is a general term used to describe the condition where a horse is suffering from abdominal pain for whatever reason.
 The originating cause can be any of several factors including:

-Twisted Intestines is probably the worst form of colic and often irreparable without surgery.
+Twisted Intestines are probably the worst form of colic and are often irreparable without surgery.
 This is where a piece of the intestine has been able to twist around itself and cause loss of blood flow.

 4. Types of Colic That Can Be Treated with Beer

-Let’s, again, preface the following with the fact that, if you think your horse is colicing, you should call your vet.
+If you think your horse has colic, call your vet before trying any treatment.
 There is no way for you to know what type of colic your horse is suffering from.
 Anytime your horse is in discomfort, it is best to leave the diagnosis to the professionals.
 That being said, here is what I found about treating colic with beer.

 Spasmodic colic is the type of colic most likely to respond to beer as a treatment.
 This type of colic is typically caused by muscle spasms in the intestines.
 It’s kind of like indigestion.

-An article by HorseZone.com indicated that they contacted an Australian veterinarian with this same question.
-That veterinarian, Dr. Paul, stated that on occasion he has seen a horse trailer ride help spasmodic colic but sometimes he will advise his client to give the horse a beer until he gets there. (source) In any case, he still recommends only doing so on advise of the Veterinarian and certainly not as the only “treatment” that is administered.
+HorseZone.com wrote about asking an Australian vet about beer for colic.
+That veterinarian, Dr. Paul, stated that on occasion he has seen a horse trailer ride help spasmodic colic but sometimes he will advise his client to give the horse a beer until he gets there. (source) In any case, he still recommends only doing so on advice of the Veterinarian and certainly not as the only “treatment” that is administered.

 5. Colic Symptoms Differ from Horse to Horse